seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 on §6's terms. **A release is not an upgrade by construction** — patch releases share the stream, and only the content says which one changes the protocol.

+**A record's own text is read for a date AHEAD, on every lane read, wherever the page returns the text** — an RSS item's `description`, a release's `body` — and a date inside ninety days that a protocol's own record states enters the horizon store at `primary` with the record as `src` (§11).
+It costs no request: the text arrives with the page.
+A sitemap record and a forum topic return a path and a title, and are read by title alone unless item 98 opens them. **Measured 25.09, 22:22 Tbilisi:** SUI's site feed, read that run for the first time, carried since 27.08 the item «The Agentic Economy Takes Center Stage at Sui Basecamp 2026, Singapore», whose description reads «Two days at Marina Bay Sands in Singapore on October 7-8 with TOKEN2049», and the store held no Basecamp entry — a launch event dated on the protocol's own channel inside the store's ninety days, which reports had already tied to SUI's rally of 21.09.

 | Class | Record list | Record date | Window date |
 |---|---|---|---|
 | 1 · forum (Discourse) | `topic_list.topics[]` | `created_at` | `bumped_at` |